-Comparing Hair Removal Methods (2026): shaving, waxing, epilating, or IPL?
+Hair removal methods compared (2026): shaving, waxing, epilating or IPL?

-Hair removal can be done in several ways, but not every method gives the same result.
-Whether you choose quick shaving or permanent hair removal at home: the choice depends on your skin, budget, and how much time you want to invest.
+There are several ways to remove hair, but not every method gives the same result.
+Whether you go for a quick shave or long-term hair reduction at home, the choice depends on your skin, your budget and how much time you want to invest.

 | Method | Result | Pain | Price | At home? |